tFAQs-Frequently asked Questions Women Travelers have about Uganda

-It is usually safe for a woman to go to a spot and you typically do not have any problems, but to stay on safe side, stay in the company of others, once again have a Ugandan join you – especially a non-drinking driver that knows his or her way around to various places and will abstain from alcohol.
+It is usually safe for a woman to go to a spot.
+You typically do not have any problems, but to stay on the safe side.
+Stay in the company of others, once again, have a Ugandan join you – especially a non-drinking driver that knows his or her way around to various places and will abstain from alcohol.
 We can provide a driver for you.

 As a woman, you may encounter an occasional attempt by a male at flirting, but that can happen anywhere in the world, and it does happen here.
 A smile and a “no thanks” will usually resolve the situation in a friendly manner.

 You may get a subtle or not so subtle marriage proposal, again a smiling, “no thank you” will do the trick.
 Remember that 90% of attempts at flirting are harmless – keep your sense of humor.